unina-sfere/NN4MSP/README.md

 <img src="README_Figure/PhaseII_train_2_controlchart.png" height = "100%"  width="100%"/>

-The time-series plot of the residuals for each coach is displayed to help the practione to identify how many and which stream(s) have shifted.
+The time-series plot of the residuals for each coach is displayed to help the practioner to identify how many and which stream(s) have shifted.

 ``` python